vdam05/vdam05.github.io/_posts/2025-07-16-burp-suite.md

   - There is also the HTTP history tabs that show all the packets that you sent while the browser is opened.
 It will show you both successful and failed packets
     - To see the packet where you edited it, click on a packet and change from Original Packet to Edited Packet
   - The Inspector table also shows you all the content variables for that packet and you can edit directly in it and it would reflect in the packet immediately.
-  - By right-clicking on a packet, you can also send that packet to Intruder, Repeater or Decoder as well.
+  - By right-clicking on a packet, you can also send that packet to Intruder, Repeater and so on.
+  - By also right-clicking on highlighted data, you can send it to Decoder.
 - Intruder: It works iteratively, allowing you to change certain bytes in a brute force manner.
 Then we get the different responses back based on what we changed by choosing a type of attack and putting a variable for the loop.
 For example, we could loop through different cookie values in the header.
   - Click on Positions > Add/Clear/Auto $ for the variable changes on where the pointer is.
 The command "Auto $" tries to put a variable where it could affect the payload, such as in the cookie.
   - We can choose a payload type (like numbers, characters, etc) that will be put in where the variables art at.